tjhorner/goddammitbot-help-issues/README.md

 How to Use God Dammit (non-sexually)
 ------------------------------------

+Note: This bot doesn't have many of the commands from the official and most community bots because if you have multiple bots in your cloud, it would get really messy.

 Command                         | Description
 ------------------------------- | -------------
 `!calc [expression]`            | Calculate an expression, example `!calc 1+1`